Parental Mental is an honest forum

-My name is Leanne, and I’ve created Parental Mental to help parents gain access to a supportive network of other parents and caregivers to share and discuss the multitude of aspects that go along with caring for children, while managing our own mental health.
+I’m Leanne, and I’ve created Parental Mental to help parents gain access to information, resources and a supportive network of other parents and caregivers to share and discuss the multitude of aspects that go along with caring for children while managing our own mental health.

-I was scared to talk about it with most people because I feared the stigma attached to mental illness, terrified that my child would be taken away from me, so I hid it and ignored it, but it got worse and, eventually, I broke down and fell into a lengthy depressive state that included paranoia, social anxiety, agoraphobia, anger and suicidal thoughts.
+I was scared to talk about it with most people because I feared the stigma attached to mental illness, terrified that my child would be taken away from me because I was often anxious, frustrated, sad and depressed, so I hid it and ignored it, but it got worse and, eventually, I broke down and fell into a lengthy depressive state that included paranoia, social anxiety, agoraphobia, anger and suicidal thoughts.

-Sadly, I understand that this is not the norm for so many people – therapy is difficult, not only in finding the time, especially as parents, but the associated costs can be overwhelming, especially if you are unable to work.
+Sadly, I understand that this is not the norm for so many people – therapy is difficult, not only in finding the time, especially as parents, but the associated costs can be overwhelming, especially if you are unable to work due to your health concerns.
 Additionally, the courage that it takes for someone to acknowledge the need for therapy can take a long time to build up.

-I built Parental Mental to fill the need that I experienced years ago, and still exists today.
+I created Parental Mental to fill the need that I experienced years ago, and still exists today.

 Parental Mental is free and accessible 24/7.